ryansingman/music-genre-classifier/README.md

 This will run checks on your code every time you commit.

+### Kaggle API
+Follow the API credential steps [here]{https://github.com/Kaggle/kaggle-api#api-credentials} to download the dataset from Kaggle.

 ## Test Instructions
 You can run the test suite with the following command: